6batigoal/lofi-generator/README.md

 # lofi-generator
-final project for lewagon bootcamp
+Final project for lewagon bootcamp.
+Using finetuned MusicGen model to generate music.
+Streamlit as frontend.